hujhax/austin-improv-wiki/ColdTowne Student Troupes.md

-**ColdTowne Student Troupes** are officially sponsored house troupes of ColdTowne Theater.
+**ColdTowne Student Troupes** are officially sponsored troupes of ColdTowne Theater composed of [[ColdTowne Conservatory]] students and graduates.
 Auditions are held once to twice per year, and only ColdTowne students and alumni are eligible to audition.
-The ColdTowne faculty typically selects 9 to 11 performers and assigns a ColdTowne faculty member as their coach.
+The [[ColdTowne Faculty]] typically selects 9 to 11 performers and assigns a ColdTowne faculty member as the new troupe's coach.
+Until the troupe selects a name, they are typically referred as "The New Troupe" or "Troupe X" where X is the student troupe number.

 ## ColdTowne Student Troupes
 {| class="wikitable"